Homeschooling laws can change, so be sure to check the Kentucky Department of Education website for updates.

 You do have the option to re-enroll your child in public school after homeschooling.
 Here is some guidance from the Kentucky Department of Education: “When students who previously attended a homeschool or non-certified secondary school (any private school not certified pursuant to KRS 156.160(3) desires to enroll in a public school, the local public school district is responsible for proper placement and awarding credits for the noncertified private school.
 If the student does not hold a properly certified transcript, the schools may place the students using one of two methods:

 - Pass a similar examination given to other students receiving credit for the course.

-- Attaining a “C” average in the course by the 12th week of school.
+- Student must attain a “C” average in the course by the 12th week of school.

 Those courses successfully completed by examination or performance shall be counted toward minimum high school graduation requirements in the local school district” (KRS 158.140).

 What are my child’s postsecondary options after homeschooling?